In this chapter, let’s discuss what you should do when not having a client training session.

-For those personal trainers with plenty of clients to work through, adding new exercises to their existing plans and changing things up slightly can have a benefit.
+For those personal trainers with plenty of clients to work through, adding new exercises to their existing plans and changing things slightly can benefit them.

-That’s because if you are introducing exercises they haven’t done before, you are going to have to give them a demonstration as to how the exercise looks in terms of form.
+That’s because if you introduce exercises they haven’t done before, you will have to demonstrate how the exercise looks in terms of form.

 Do that to several clients throughout the day and yes, you will be burning a few extra calories, that’s for sure.